-- a. describe in detail the investment position of the City on the date of the report; - b. be prepared jointly by all Investment Officers of the City; - c. be signed by each Investment Officer of the City; - d. contain a summary statement of each pooled fund group that states the: - (i) beginning market value for the reporting period; - (ii) ending market value for the period; and - (iii) fully accrued interest for the reporting period; - e. state the book value and market value of each separately invested asset at the end of the reporting period by the type of asset and fund type invested; - f. state the maturity date of each separately invested asset that has a maturity date; - g. state the account or fund or pooled group fund in the state agency or local government for which each individual investment was acquired; and - h. state the compliance of the investment portfolio of the City as it relates to: - (i) the Investment Strategy expressed in the City's investment policy; and - (ii) relevant provisions of Chapter 2256 of the Government Code. - i. be submitted within forty-five (45) days after the end of the period.
+- a. describe in detail the investment position of the City on the date of the report; - b. be prepared jointly by all Investment Officers of the City; - c. be signed by each Investment Officer of the City (signatures may be electronic if such method is deemed most prudent by the Investment Officers given then current circumstances and events); - d. contain a summary statement of each pooled fund group that states the: - (i) beginning market value for the reporting period; - (ii) ending market value for the period; and - (iii) fully accrued interest for the reporting period; - e. state the book value and market value of each separately invested asset at the end of the reporting period by the type of asset and fund type invested; - f. state the maturity date of each separately invested asset that has a maturity date; - g. state the account or fund or pooled group fund in the City for which each individual investment was acquired; and - h. state the compliance of the investment portfolio of the City as it relates to: - (i) the Investment Strategy expressed in the City's investment policy; and - (ii) relevant provisions of Chapter 2256 of the Government Code. - i. be submitted within forty-five (45) days after the end of the period.

-10.2 Annual Audit
+10.2 - Annual Audit